townmath/cisp400-reader/docs/_sources/build-tools/compiling.rst.txt

    .. code-block:: none

       cd cisc187-sp23-fire40/lab01-hello

+   Your fire number and semester will be different.

    If you do not have a directory starting with ``cisc187-`` in your home directory then clone your repository.